Eschatologue/CM_wiki/docs/class/ranger/index.md

 | 18 | +6 | Feral Senses | 6 | 14 | 4 | 3 | 3 | 3 | 1 |
 | 19 | +6 | Epic Boon | 6 | 15 | 4 | 3 | 3 | 3 | 2 |
 | 20 | +6 | Foe Slayer | 6 | 15 | 4 | 3 | 3 | 3 | 2 |

+!!! homebrew "Not Official"

+    This version of Ranger is a modified version of the 2024 PHB.
+Some changes are made to buff ranger's to be more appealing as a class.

+### Level 1: Ranger’s Archetype

+All rangers are unique, each shaped by their own distinct history.
+Choose one of the following benefits.
+If a benefit grants a spell, it is considered a Ranger spell for you, and Wisdom is your spellcasting ability:

+***Bounty Hunter.*** Your expertise in hunting bounties stands out.
+You gain proficiency in Insight and Investigation.
+A creature has :d20-disadv: **Disadvantage** on saves to end the Restrained condition when caused by you.

+***Custodian.*** You have sworn to serve a crown or nation and aim to bring its foes to ruin.
+You gain proficiency in History and armour training with Heavy armour.

+***Deathwatch.*** You specialise in hunting those not native to Antares.
+You gain proficiency in Arcana, and you can cast *Protection from Evil and Good* without expending a spell slot once per Long Rest.

+***Mage Breaker.*** You have a background in battling spellcasters.
+You gain proficiency in Arcana, and the *True Strike* cantrip is always prepared for you.

+***Sanctified Hunter.*** You have sworn to hunt the enemies of a holy or druidic order.
+You gain proficiency in Religion, and the *Sacred Flame* cantrip is always prepared for you.

 ### Level 1: Spellcasting